 Book Review: On Writing Well, by William Zinsser

-As a part of our required readings for the social media writing class at Quinnipiac, we were required to purchase and read On Writing Well, by William Zinsser.
+As a part of our required readings for the social media writing class at Quinnipiac, we read On Writing Well, by William Zinsser.
 This was a terrific book.

 On Writing Well covers a multitude of issues that writers can face.
 Zinsser gives writers the freedom to occasionally break some rules, or at least to bend them.
 Moreover, he gives reasons why one type of construction might work better than another.